bio-phys/MDBenchmark/README.rst

 numbers of nodes and compare their performances to each other.

 You can also create a plot to get a quick overview of the possible performance (and also show of to your friends)!
-The plot below shows the performance of an molecular dynamics system on up to five nodes with and without GPUs.
+The plot below shows the performance of a molecular dynamics system on up to five nodes with and without GPUs.

 .. image:: https://raw.githubusercontent.com/bio-phys/MDBenchmark/master/docs/_static/runtimes.png